Date: 18th Feb 2019

-It is now possible to configure which order properties will be applied as a general filter of DAM elements, where as before the color filter would always have been applied.
-Additionally you can now also filter by the current language of the order.
+It is now possible to configure which order properties will be applied as a general filter of DAM elements, whereas before, the color filter would always have been applied.
+Additionally, you can now also filter by the current language of the order.

 The template list is now arranged more cleanly.
 The columns to be displayed can be configured.

-In the template editing mode, under step 4 post-rendering you can configure the length of the bleed and the cut marks per template or order, or even let the user decide what profile should be used.
+In the template editing mode, under step 4 post-rendering, you can configure the length of the bleed and the cut marks per template or order, or even let the user decide what profile should be used.

 The new focal point feature allows you to override the global anchor point, so that the important part of an image never gets sliced by the fit method.
-This is available both for DAM (through the focal point setter extension) as for regular images.
+This is available both for DAM (through the focal point setter extension) and for regular images.